mattmaynes2/aria/reports/final/5-Appendix/A-Systems/2-Wink.md

 viewed from the Wink app.
 The user then selects the new device and enters the device identifier (located on the physical device) to add it to the automation system.

-If the new device requires a setup through a third party app then new device must be added to the home network using the app provided by the manufacturer.
+If the new device requires a setup through a third party app then the new device must be added to the home network using the app provided by the manufacturer.
 Once it has been added through the manufacturers app, it will be visible using the Wink app.
 It can be added to the automation system from here using the Wink app [^A-2-5].